| CVE |

 | Multiple unspecified vulnerabilities in the browser engine in Mozilla Firefox before 26.0, Firefox ESR 24.x before 24.2, Thunderbird before 24.2, and SeaMonkey before 2.23 allow remote attackers to cause a denial of service (memory corruption and application crash) or possibly execute arbitrary code via unknown vectors. |

-| A use-after-free vulnerability can occur during WebRTC connections when interacting with the DTMF timers.
-This results in a potentially exploitable crash.
-This vulnerability affects Firefox ESR < 52.6 and Firefox < 58. |
+| A use-after-free vulnerability can occur during font face manipulation when a font face is freed while still in use, resulting in a potentially exploitable crash.
+This vulnerability affects Thunderbird < 52.6, Firefox ESR < 52.6, and Firefox < 58. |

 | The nsGfxScrollFrameInner::IsLTR function in Mozilla Firefox before 26.0, Firefox ESR 24.x before 24.2, Thunderbird before 24.2, and SeaMonkey before 2.23 allows remote attackers to execute arbitrary code via crafted use of JavaScript code for ordered list elements. |